The sand-spur is a cruel Florida weed.

 THE GIFT THAT KEEPS ON GIVING

-As I drove onward towards Ft.
-Myers the appreciation continued to grow in what I had witnessed – creating a large grin across this native Floridian’s face.
+As I drove onward towards my hometown of Ft.
+Myers the appreciation continued to grow in what I had witnessed – this Floridian was grinning inside and out.
 It seemed then that my long weary journey from New York had now turned into a very pleasant ride home – for me, this event was funny – real funny.

 Y’all come back y’hear…….